duraki/SketchCrapp/README.md

 **Notice**→ The application should automatically detect your Sketch.App version.
 If not, you can pass `-a` argument for your Sketch.app Application Bundle.

-**Magic Trick**→ For the people like to try the new version, we got your cover. you can pass `-m` argument for the ultimate life-saving trick with automatically download from the official site and patch the bundle and ready to launch in Application folder with the latest version of Sketch.App.
+**Magic Trick**→ For the people who would like to try the new version, we got you covered.
+You can pass `-m` argument for the ultimate life-saving trick, which will automagically download latest Sketch app from the official website and patch the bundle, ready to be launched from the Applications folder.

 ```bash
 crackb0x:SketchCrapp duraki$ ./sketchcrapp.sh -h